wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 **M:**&ensp;I know nothing about miracles, and I wonder whether nature admits exceptions to her laws, unless we agree that everything is a miracle.
 As to my mind, there is no such thing.
 There is consciousness in which everything happens.
-It is quite obvious and within the experiënce of everybody.
+It is quite obvious and within the experience of everybody.
 You just do not look carefully enough.
 Look well, and see what I see.

 **Q:**&ensp;What do you see?